1Password/scim-examples/beta/do-app-platform-op-cli/README.md

   Save the file.

-  4. Configure the `workspace-settings` for passing to App Platform, just like the `workspace-credentials`, this value needs to the passed to the App Platform as a base64 value.
+  4. Configure the `workspace-settings` for passing to App Platform, just like the `workspace-credentials`, this value is passed to the App Platform as a base64 value.
 Edit the commands to reference the location/path of the file you saved in the last step.

   Using Bash:
   ```sh